k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 <studio>

-To create a new Graphit Web Service follow these steps:
+To create a new Graphit Web Service, follow these steps:

 1. Go to **Project Tree**, click on **Web Services** > **Graphit** > right-click & choose **New Graphit File**.